mumoshu/variant/README.md

 ```
 $ chmod +x ./myfirstcmd
 $ ./myfirstcmd foo
-Hello dude you are in the default environment
+Hello dude you are in the heaven
 ```

 Note that `variant` obtained the value for the parameter `bar` automatically from another task named `bar`.